larson-group/clubb_release/Readme.txt

 mixing.F:  When timestep_mixing calls mixing_solve, it needs an argument that indicates the correct equation to use.
 This relies on a case statement within mixing_solve, and should be easy to add to as needed.
-Calling the "rtm" and "thlm" cases more than once each will cause sampling errors with statistics and should probably be avoided if possible.
+Calling the "rtm" and "thlm" cases more than once each will cause sampling errors in some of the budget terms.
+Currently budget terms are not setup for rtm/thlm or the sclr.

 statistics.F:  Currently it is only configured to generate data for 2 elements for each of the sclr arrays.
 Adding more will probably take some time.